saisundu/grade-10-igcse-past-papers/EN-0500/Paper-1/2023/Feb-March-2.md

 - **Question**: Explain in your own words what the text means by: ‘rotund creatures’ (line 5).
 - **Answer Criteria**: Full explanation (both strands) gets 2 marks; partial explanation gets 1 mark.
 - **Acceptable Answers**: round(ed) / plump / chubby / portly / fat, animals / beasts / mammals.
-Creating a complete markdown based on the question paper and mark scheme you've provided requires a detailed comparison and synthesis of the content from both documents.
-This involves systematically matching each question from the question paper with its corresponding guidelines and marking criteria from the mark scheme.

-Given the complexity and length of these documents, this task will be done in parts.
-I'll start by generating the markdown for a section of the question paper and its corresponding mark scheme, and then proceed further in subsequent responses.

-Let's begin with the first few questions and their marking criteria.

-I have reviewed the mark scheme and question paper documents for the Cambridge IGCSE First Language English Paper 1 (0500/12) held in February/March 2023.
-To create a complete markdown, I will synthesize the content from both documents, matching each question from the question paper with its corresponding marking criteria from the mark scheme.

-Since the documents are extensive, I will start by providing a markdown for the first question and its marking criteria.
-After that, I can proceed with subsequent questions in additional responses.

 ### Question 1: Reading Assessment (Total Marks: 30)